Many people around the world are denied their human rights every day.

 The Human Rights and Democracy Programme supports various projects, including those aimed at: preventing torture, abolishing the death penalty, increasing people’s freedom of expression, giving people freedom of religious belief, achieving gender equality and enabling them to take part in free elections.

-Human Rights and Democracy: the 2012 Foreign & Commonwealth Office Report explains the Government’s work to create democratic societies and promote human rights.
+Human Rights and Democracy: the 2014 Foreign & Commonwealth Office Report explains the government’s work to create democratic societies and promote human rights.

 Democracy and the rule of law